TO: Chairperson Rigby and members of the Howard County Council

 About

-I grew up in Maryland, and have lived in Howard County since 1985, raising a family and working as a teacher for Howard County Public Schools.
+I grew up in Maryland, and have lived in Howard County since 1985, raising a family and working as a teacher for HCPSS until I retired.
+CurrentlyPresident of this League.
+I love to hear from members, so please email me.